 Instructions

 - Place biscuits in pan in a single layer and press into the pen, joining them together, pressing the dough halfway up the sides of the pan.
-Place pan on a baking sheet and bake dough in preheated oven for 15-25 minutes; checking every few minutes after 15.
+Place pan on a baking sheet and bake dough in preheated oven for 12-15 minutes; checking every few minutes after 12.
 The dough should be very light brown where the edges are just starting to get color.
-Remove from oven and set aside, leave oven on.
+Remove from oven and set aside, leave oven on.16 ounce can large biscuits

 - While biscuits are baking, combine the browned ground beef with the taco seasoning and water, and cook according to packet instructions.
 Transfer cooked taco meat to a bowl and set aside.
-Wipe out pan.
+Wipe out pan.2 pounds ground beef, 1 ounce packet taco seasoning plus water listed on the back or my homemade taco seasoning

-- In a separate bowl, combine sour cream, mayonnaise, half of the cheddar cheese, and half of onions.
-Stir well and set aside.
+- In a separate bowl, combine sour cream, mayonnaise, 4 ounces of the cheddar cheese, and half of the onions.
+Stir well and set aside.1/2 cup sour cream, 1/2 cup mayonnaise, 1 medium onion

-- Saute remaining onions and bell peppers on the taco meat pan until slightly tender.
+- Saute remaining half of the onions and bell peppers on the taco meat pan until slightly tender.1 medium red bell pepper

-- On top of baked biscuit crust, layer ingredients in the following order: taco meat, tomato slices, bell pepper and onion mixture, Jalapeno peppers, sour cream mixture and sprinkle with remaining shredded cheese.
-Bake uncovered for 30-40 minutes or until edges of dough are lightly browned and cheese is melted.
+- On top of baked biscuit crust, layer ingredients in the following order: taco meat, tomato slices, bell pepper and onion mixture, Jalapeno peppers, sour cream mixture and sprinkle with remaining 4 ounces of shredded cheese.
+Bake uncovered for 30-40 minutes or until edges of dough are lightly browned and cheese is melted.2 medium tomatoes, 4 ounces canned sliced Jalapeno peppers

 Nutrition